Battle of Bloody Mose

-The Battle of Fort Mose (often called Bloody Mose, or Bloody Moosa) was a significant action of the War of Jenkins' Ear that took place on June 14, 1740 in Spanish Florida.
+The Battle of Fort Mose (often called the Battle of Bloody Mose, or Bloody Moosa) was a significant action of the War of Jenkins' Ear that took place on June 14, 1740, in Spanish Florida.
 Captain Antonio Salgado commanded a Spanish column of 300 regular troops, backed by the free black militia under Francisco Menéndez and allied Seminole warriors consisting of Indian auxiliaries.
 They stormed Fort Mose, a strategically crucial position newly held by 170 British soldiers under Colonel John Palmer.
 Palmer and his garrison had taken the fort from the Spanish as part of James Oglethorpe's offensive to capture St. Augustine.

 Taken by surprise, the British garrison was virtually annihilated.
 Colonel Palmer, three captains and three lieutenants were among the British troops killed in action.
 The battle destroyed the fort.
 The Spanish did not rebuild it until 1752.

 Background

 Located two miles north of St. Augustine, Fort Mose was established in 1738 by the Spanish as a refuge for fugitive slaves escaping from the colonies of Georgia and South Carolina.
 Forty-five years earlier, in 1693, King Charles II had ordered his Florida colonists to give all runaway slaves from the Virginia Colony freedom and protection if they converted to Catholicism and agreed to serve Spain.

 The fort consisted of a church, a wall of timber with some towers, and some twenty houses inhabited by a hundred people.
 The maroons were commissioned as Spanish militia by Governor Manuel de Montiano and put under the command of Captain Francisco Menéndez, a mulatto or creole of African-Spanish descent, who had escaped from slavery in the colony South Carolina.

 The fort, to the Spanish, served as both a colony of freedmen and as Spanish Florida's front-line of defense against possible incursions from the Southern colonies.
 Word of the free black settlement reached the Province of South Carolina; it is believed to have helped inspire the Stono Rebellion in September 1739.
 During the slave revolt, several dozen blacks headed for Spanish Florida, and were recruited into the colonial militia.

 At the outbreak of the War of Jenkins’ Ear in 1739, General James Oglethorpe, governor of Georgia, encouraged by some successful raids made by the British and their Indian allies in the frontier, decided to raise a significant expedition to capture St. Augustine, capital of Spanish Florida.
 As part of the campaign, he realized his forces had to capture and hold Fort Mose.

 Oglethorpe launched his campaign.
 Regular troops from South Carolina and Georgia, militia volunteers, about 600 allied Indian Creek and Uchise allies, and about 800 blacks as auxiliaries made up the expedition, which was supported at sea by seven ships of the Royal Navy.
 Montiano, who had 600 regulars including reinforcements recently arrived from Cuba, began to entrench his position.
 On several occasions he attempted to unsuccessfully attack the British lines by taking them by surprise.